ivansansao/skydiver-ai/README.md

 ## About Language

 Use gdp to debug your application is necessary

+gdb ./skydiver-ai
-Inside it type:
+# Inside of GDB, type:
-run 2
+run
+# After crash, type:
-bt
+bt  # (for backtrace)